-3. Mid-term or In-Year applications

-Mid-term applications will be dealt with using the same admissions criteria given above.
-To apply for a place other than at the start of Reception, parents should apply directly to the school on a mid-term www.shropshire.gov.uk/schooladmissions or from school.
+3. Mid-term or In-Year applications Mid-term applications will be dealt with using the same admissions criteria given above.
+To apply for a place other than at the start of Reception, parents should apply directly to the school on a mid-term Application form available from the Shropshire Council website; www.shropshire.gov.uk/schooladmissions or from school.
 If there is a space in the relevant year group a place will be granted.
 If the application is for a place in an over-subscribed year group then the Governors' Admissions Committee will meet to consider whether additional places can be offered above the published admission number.